Dear ( OFFTIME )-Fan,

 Sabine Sonnentag’s paper, ‘Psychological Detachment From Work During Leisure Time’ (2012) cogently explains the benefits of leaving all work-related thoughts and duties where they rightfully belong- the workplace.
 Not only is detaching from work something that people should look forward to and enjoy doing, but it actually comes gift-wrapped with a whole bunch of bonuses for your health.
 Continue reading

-Social Media is the new Junk/Fast Food – and it is even more powerful.
-Social Media is as important as food and sex.
-While the effect of desire for sex and food on our brain seems clear to us, the need for Social Media, is not so obvious.
-I believe that too much too much junk information is not beneficial for our health and well-being but there are solutions.
-However, we need more of those solutions and have to develop and use a new form of technology: technology that doesn’t exploit us, but that does support us.
+Social Media is the new Junk Food—and it is even more powerful.
+To many people, social media has become as important as food and sex.
+While our desire for food and sex seems to have a clear reason, our need for social media and the digital is not that obvious.
+To make it more apparent, I will go into more detail in the following.
+Also, similar to too much (junk) food, too much (junk) information is not beneficial for our health and well-being.
+While there are already some solutions to help us to deal with this, we need more of those solutions—and we have to develop and use a new form of technology, technology that doesn’t exploit us, but that supports us.

-The following blog post is based on a TEDx Talk Alexander gave at TEDxEutropolis 2013 – “Are we connected?”.
+The following blog post goes hand in hand with a spontaneous TEDx talk I gave at TEDxEutropolis 2013 – “Are we connected?”.
 You can watch it online here or read the whole argument in full length below.
 Continue reading